Key Takeaways

 - Do you provide mobile or in-office testing options?

-- Can I speak directly with the examiner before I book?
+- Can I speak directly with the examiner before I book and ensure you’re not running a polygraph examiner scam?

 If they can’t confidently answer these, walk away.